Personal Injury -- Plaintiff Law

 So even if the other party didn’t intend to hurt you or the circumstances were purely accidental, they could still be liable for covering your costs.
 One big exception to this is Nevada’s comparative fault rule.
 If the other person is found 100 percent responsible for your injuries, the court can require them to pay all the money you’re asking for.
 If, however, you contributed to the cause of your injury, that amount may be limited.
-For example, say you’re seeking $10,000 in damages in a negligent injury suit because you were hit by a texting driver while you were crossing the street.
+For example, say you’re seeking $10,000 in damages in a negligent injury suit because you were hit by a texting driver while you were crossing the street in Henderson.
 If the court decides you contributed 20 percent to the circumstances of your accident, like you were jaywalking when you were hit, your maximum award would likely drop to $8,000.
 If you’re found more than 50 percent responsible, you will probably be prevented from collecting any amount at all.

 Be aware of some constraints when planning your personal injury lawsuit in Nevada, including the statute of limitations, and the damages cap.
 The statute of limitations is a deadline that you have to file your claim by, or else you’ll typically be barred from filing at all.
 In Nevada, the generally time limit is two years from the date of injury.
 For medical malpractice cases in particular, the limit is one to three years, depending on when the injury was discovered and other case-specific circumstances.
 Product liability cases usually have four years.
 Most types of personal injury suits in Nevada don’t have a limit on how much money you could potentially recover.
 A few cases, though, do have caps.
 Medical malpractice cases, for example, typically limit you to $350,000 for non-economic damages.
 Suits against government entities are often limited to $100,000.